Altinity/antalya-examples/docs/concepts.md

 ### Hive and Plain S3

-Antalya can also read data directly from S3 as well as Hive format.
+Antalya can also read Parquet data directly from S3 as well as Hive format.
 The capabilities are largely identical to upstream ClickHouse.

 ## Swarm Clusters